-We consider the domains illustrated in Figure 4.
+We consider three parameterizations of the same domain as illustrated in Figure 4, where a degenerate overlap appears when the boundaries of two overlapping subdomains touch each other in one point within the overlap region.
 While the domain itself cannot be parameterized by a single regular spline patch, it can be represented as the union of two patches with overlap.
+For these examples we compute λ{\min} and λ{\max} for varying degree and refinement level.